Teething into toddlerhood

 Nappy changes

 Pay special attention to their nappies.
 The excess drool oftentimes leads to much looser stools, in turn increasing the risk of nappy rash.
-If your baby or toddler has dirty nappies, get onto it as quickly as possible.
+If your teething child has dirty nappies, get onto it as quickly as possible.

 What if all this doesn't help?

-Of course, there are things we ‘put down’ to teething that we have a niggling feeling could be more.
+Of course, there are things we ‘put down' to teething that we have a niggling feeling could be more.
+If you've exhausted all pain relief options to help alleviate baby teething symptoms including teething gels, it's time to go for a doctor's visit.
 Always take your baby or toddler to a health professional if you feel like they're not getting relief.
-There could be something else going on.
+There could be something else going on apart from your baby's teeth.
 Teething can, at times irritate the ears so much that an infection could begin.

 If your baby is well out of sorts, chat with your maternal child health nurse, family GP, dentist, or pharmacist for advice.